matteo-magni/tanzugym/docs/tkgm/identity-management.md

 kubectl get clusters.cluster.x-k8s.io -n tkg-system
 ```

-Do to take a look at the generated `pinniped-secret.yaml` file and change it if your cluster is behind a proxy.
+Do take a look at the generated `pinniped-secret.yaml` file, and change it if your cluster is behind a proxy.
 In fact, proxy configurations do not get passed along to the pinniped values, and so you have to set the values for:

 - `http_proxy`